Ali-Kozhabay/merger_videos_audio/README.md

 3. Tap “✅ Process Videos” or `/done` to merge and receive the combined MP3.
 4. Tap `/translate` to transcribe that merged audio and receive a PDF with English/Russian/Kazakh translations.
 5. Use `/clear` anytime to reset your queue.
+6. Run `/paraphrase` after `/translate`, then `/keywords` to get a 5–10 minute montage (images per keyword stitched into video; falls back to slides if image gen fails).

 ## Project structure
 - `main.py` – thin entrypoint that wires the bot.